Jacinto, Mississippi

-Jacinto, founded in 1836, was named for the Battle of San Jacinto in the Texas Revolution.
+Jacinto is an unincorporated community in Alcorn County, Mississippi, in the United States.
+It was founded in 1836, and was named after the Battle of San Jacinto in the Texas Revolution.

 Jacinto was located in the geographic center of the original Tishomingo County, Mississippi.
-Within ten years of its founding, Jacinto became a flourishing town with stores, hotels, schools, churches, and taverns, serving as the center of government and commerce for the county.

-Jacinto is the site of a courthouse built in 1854 in the Federal style as the county courthouse for the original Tishomingo County.
+Within ten years of its founding, Jacinto became a flourishing town with stores, hotels, schools, churches and taverns, serving as the center of government and commerce for the county.
+It is the site of a courthouse built in 1854 in the federal style as the county courthouse for the original Tishomingo County.
 The courthouse has been refurbished and is listed in the National Register of Historic Places.
 It is open to visitors.

+History

 A skirmish occurred on September 7, 1863 in the vicinity of Jacinto between Confederate and Union Cavalry during the American Civil War.

-In 1869, Tishomingo was divided into three counties: Tishomingo, Alcorn, and Prentiss.
+In 1869, Tishomingo was divided into three counties: Tishomingo, Alcorn and Prentiss.
 Corinth became the county seat of newly established Alcorn County, Iuka of the reduced Tishomingo County, and Booneville of the new county of Prentiss.
 When the county seat was moved from Jacinto in 1870, the town's importance declined, and town residents and businesses began moving away.

 A post office operated under the name Jacinto from 1840 to 1909.

-Jacinto appears on the Glens U.S. Geological Survey Map.

 It was first named as a CDP in the 2020 Census which listed a population of 52.